 For example, in a car accident case, the defendant might provide evidence that the accident victim has pre-existing degenerative disc disease.
 The victim then would have to present a medical expert, who can testify not only that someone with degenerative disc disease is more susceptible to injury but also that the car accident aggravated the degenerative disc disease.
 An expert cannot simply testify generally about a correlation between degenerative disc disease and pain after a car accident.

 Under Tennessee law, the jury may award damages to a victim for exacerbation of an injury only if a suitable expert testifies both as to the pre-existing injury and as to its aggravation from the accident.
 The importance of expert testimony to personal injury cases is one reason that it is important to retain an experienced and knowledgeable personal attorney.
 If an insurer knows about a pre-existing injury, it is less likely to settle the case for its full value, unless your attorney has a strong reputation and retains high-quality experts.
-An excellent expert witness has both the relevant knowledge and the persuasive demeanor necessary to convince a jury of a critical aspect in your case.
+An excellent expert witness has both the relevant knowledge and the persuasive demeanor necessary to convince a jury of a critical aspect of your case.
 Less experienced attorneys may not have the experience to select an expert who can provide convincing testimony for you.

 Discuss Your Case with a Cannon County Personal Injury Lawyer

 Knowledgeable truck wreck attorney Matt Hardin can build a case against the person or people responsible for injuries that you suffered in the Woodbury area and throughout Cannon County.
 He can also try to anticipate potential problems in your case and work to fight them.
-Schedule a free consultation with him by calling 615-200-1111 or by sending a message through our online form.
+Schedule a free consultation with him by calling by sending a message through our online form.
 We serve clients in Nashville, Woodbury, and Cannon County, as well as elsewhere in Tennessee.